jumidev/terraform-modules-auto-azurerm/database/mariadb_configuration/README.md

 }

 inputs = {
-   name = "name of mariadb_configuration"
+   name = "Specifies the name of the MariaDB Configuration, which needs [to be a valid Mari..."
    # server_name → set in tfstate_inputs
    resource_group_name = "${resource_group}"
-   value = "value of mariadb_configuration"
+   value = "Specifies the value of the MariaDB Configuration"
 }

 tfstate_inputs = {